-October 7, 2021: Cultural Elevation of Sanity and Abstinence and Implications for Psychedelic Assisted Therapy
+Session 3: Cultural Elevation of Sanity and Abstinence and Implications for Psychedelic Assisted Therapy with Kelly Sykes, PhD

 This webinar will explore mainstream discourse in the West, and will critically analyze the elevation and devaluation of certain states of consciousness.
 We will consider ways in which the marginalization of alternative perspectives on topics such as sanity and drug abstinence influence current treatment models, and we will explore how psychedelics provide opportunities to create alternative models.

 Session 4: Inclusion in Psychedelic-assisted therapy: Racial disparities in research, Racial Trauma, Race as Part of Set and Setting with Guest Speaker Joseph McCowan, Psy.D

 The BIPOC community continues to be underrepresented as both providers and potential clients in psychedelic therapy research, which can lead to broad gaps in and misunderstandings of what we consider “evidence-based treatment.”
 This session will explore what current research tells us about the inclusion of people of color in psychedelic-assisted psychotherapy and address how experiences of race and racial trauma can influence psychedelic experiences.

 Session 5, 2021: Challenges to Challenging the Status Quo in Psychedelic Research and Treatment with Elizabeth Nielson, PhD